 The Park remains open 24/7, but there is a fee to go in during operational hours ($ 30/vehicle and $10 /pedestrian or cyclist).
 Just go in super early before the sun rises and you will have the park all to yourself.
 Enter via the South Entrance Station near Cottonwood visitor center to see the sunrise at Cholla cactus Garden or from the West Entrance Station near Joshua tree Visitor center which has the maximum concentration of Joshua trees in the surrounding landscape.

 If you are not an early bird, fret not cause Joshua tree looks splendid at sundown as well, with the ghostly silhouette of the trees against a burnt orange-red sky.
 In addition, the park is also a great spot for some star gazing owing to the sky above being least polluted by the light from neighboring cities.

 b) Tackle some easy day hikes in Joshua Tree National Park

 If you are spending only one day in Joshua Tree and are not too keen on going on long, strenuous hikes, then here are a few beginner ones that you can easily cover during your day trip to Joshua Tree.
-First, is the Joshua Tree trail which is best experienced at dawn where rows and rows of fuzzy cacti will greet you with shimmering golden borders.
+Here are some of those easy trails to tackle during your day trip to Joshua Tree which are under 1 mile.

 To get to the trail, use the northern entrance to the park which is east of the Joshua Tree Visitor center.
 Enter the park through the Utah trail and make your way towards the Arch Rock and further down the Pinto Basin road to the most beautiful Joshua Tree trail, i.e. Cholla Cactus Garden trail.